Posted on Leave a comment

 Posted on

-Fable Globe-Dima Kashtalyan 2024 exhibition
+Fable Globe-Dima Kashtalyan 2024 Exhibition

 The exhibition “Fable Globe” showcases a series of works by Belarusian artist Dima.
 Before creating each piece, Dima contemplates how to effectively convey his viewpoints through imagery.
 His works focus on modern societal and individual issues, cleverly choosing familiar everyday objects as the main subjects in his paintings.
 Through the technique of collage, he imbues these characters with deeper meanings and resonance.
 Examples include a fox with a city growing out of its head or a bird carrying a turtle shell, infusing the artworks with elements of magical realism and dramatic tension.